chrisheunen/iqpl/index.md

 | [Robin Kaarsgaard](https://functorial.org)
 ---

-This resource accompanies the course "Categories and Quantum Informatics" in Spring 2023.
+This resource accompanies the course [Categories and Quantum Informatics](https://www.learn.ed.ac.uk/ultra/courses/_98290_1/cl/outline) in the School of Informatics at the University of Edinburgh in Spring 2023.
 It provides an introduction to and a survey of the following quantum programming languages.

 ### Low-level languages